-- 1. A Performing Athlete may jump, leap, step or push off a Supporting Athlete(s) provided: - c.
-The highest point of the released skill does not elevate the Performing Athlete's hips above head level. - d.
-The Performing Athlete does not pass through the Prone or Inverted position after the release. - 2.
-A Supporting Athlete(s) may toss a Performing Athlete provided: - d.
-The highest point of the release/toss does not elevate the Performing Athlete's hips above head level. - e.
-The Performing Athlete is not supine or inverted when released. - f.
+- 1. A Performing Athlete may jump, leap, step or push off a Supporting Athlete(s) provided: - a.
+The highest point of the released skill does not elevate the Performing Athlete's hips above head level. - b.
+The Performing Athlete does not pass through the Prone or Inverted position after the release. - A Supporting Athlete(s) may toss a Performing Athlete provided: - a.
+The highest point of the toss does not elevate the Performing Athlete's hips above head level. - b.
+The Performing Athlete is not supine or inverted when released. - c.
 The Performing Athlete does not pass through a prone or inverted position after release.

-5.9.
-Specific Rules - Hip Hop for Junior, Senior and Adaptive Abilities Divisions
+5.10.
+Specific Rules - Hip Hop for Youth, Junior, Senior and Adaptive Abilities Divisions